Ministry of Education, Government of India

 - Indian students from SC, ST, OBC, Minority (Muslim, Christian, Sikh, Buddhist, Zoroastrian, Jain), and EBC categories

-- Applicable from pre-matric (Class 1–10) to post-matric and post-doctoral levels
+- Applicable from pre-matric (Class 1 to 10) to post-matric and post-doctoral levels

 - Must complete One-Time Registration (OTR) and link Aadhaar